Comparison of topological charge definitions in Lattice QCD: Introduction

 QCD gauge fields can have non-trivial topological properties, manifested in non-zero and integer values of the so-called topological charge.
 Such topological properties are believed to have important phenomenological implications, e.g. the fluctuations of the topological charge are related to the mass of the flavour-singlet pseudoscalar $\eta'$ meson \cite{Witten:1979vv,Veneziano:1979ec}.
 The topology of QCD gauge fields is a fully non-perturbative issue, hence lattice methods are well-suited to investigate it.
 Naively, lattice gauge fields are topologically trivial, since they can always be continuously deformed to the unit gauge field.
 However, it can be shown that for smooth enough gauge fields (sufficiently close to the continuum limit), the notion of topology of lattice gauge fields is still meaningful \cite{Luscher:1981zq}.
 Historically, the first investigation aimed at studying the topological properties of a non-Abelian gauge theory was reported in Refs.~\cite{DiVecchia:1981aev,DiVecchia:1981hh} for the SU(2) gauge group case and then extended to SU(3) in Ref.~\cite{Fabricius:1983nj}.

 Over the years, many definitions of the topological charge of a lattice gauge field were proposed \cite{Cichy:2014qta,Muller-Preussker:2015daa}.
 It is clear that the definitions differ in terms of their computational cost and convenience, but also theoretical appeal.
 These definitions can be characterized either as fermionic or gluonic.
 During the last decade, a number of efforts have revealed important aspects of the topological susceptibility, which reflects the fluctuations of the topological charge.
 Universality of the topological susceptibility in fermionic definitions has been demonstrated \cite{Luscher:2010ik}, giving an insight in the basic properties a definition has to obey so that the topological susceptibility is free of short-distance singularities, which have plagued some of the earlier attempts at a proper and computationally affordable fermionic definition \cite{Giusti:2004qd,Luscher:2004fu}.
 On the other hand, considering the gluonic definition, a theoretically clean understanding on how the topological sectors emerge in the continuum limit has been attained through the gradient flow \cite{Narayanan:2006rf,Luscher:2010iy,Luscher:2011bx,Lohmayer:2011si,Luscher:2013vga}.
 Further projects have also divulged the numerical equivalence of the gradient flow with the smoothing technique of cooling at finite lattice spacing.
 Previous investigations, on the other hand, have shown numerically that the field theoretic topological susceptibility extracted with several smoothing techniques such as cooling, APE and HYP smearing give the same continuum limit.
 Although no solid theoretical argument suggests so, it is believed that all different definitions of the topological charge agree in the continuum limit.
-For a recent overview of topology-related issues on the lattice, we refer to the review paper by M\"uller-Preussker \cite{Muller-Preussker:2015daa}.
+Good agreement has also been found between the gluonic definiton and a fermionic one in finite-temperature studies \cite{Taniguchi:2016tjc}.
+For an overview of topology-related issues on the lattice, we refer to the review paper by M\"uller-Preussker \cite{Muller-Preussker:2015daa}.